France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Cruise or cycle this morning to Neumagen.
-From here, ride through the Middle Mosel, a stunning tapestry of breathtaking scenery, lush vineyards, and quaint wine villages.
-Today’s ride is mainly on flat bike paths, with a few short hills.
-The route follows an old Roman road and passes replicas of Roman sculptures.
-You will find many good lunch spots along the way in some of the Mosel’s famous wine villages.
-At ride’s end, you arrive in Bernkastel-Kues.
+This morning, choose to cruise or cycle to Neumagen.
+From there, ride through the Middle Mosel, a stunning landscape of breathtaking scenery, lush vineyards, and charming wine villages.
+Today’s route follows mostly flat bike paths with a few short hills, tracing an old Roman road lined with replicas of Roman sculptures.
+Along the way, you’ll pass some of the Mosel’s renowned wine villages, offering plenty of great spots for lunch.
+Your ride concludes in Bernkastel-Kues.

 Cumulative Distance Range: 29 – 56 km (18 – 35 miles)

-This morning, shuttle (approximately 45 minutes) through the scenic Eifel Valley to the town of Daun, a spa town fed by mineral springs.
-Return to your bicycle here and enjoy an exhilarating spin, climbing a slight incline at first and then coasting downhill along a former railway converted into a cycling path.
-This exciting ride includes stretches through tunnels, over bridges, and past small lakes formed from volcanic craters known as maars.
-Pass stately castles, lush vineyards, green forests, and quiet villages that invite you to pause and explore.
+This morning, take a scenic 45-minute shuttle through the picturesque Eifel Valley to Daun, a spa town known for its mineral springs.
+From here, hop back on your bicycle for an exhilarating ride—starting with a gentle incline before coasting downhill along a former railway converted into a cycling path.
+This exciting route takes you through tunnels, over bridges, and past small lakes formed from volcanic craters known as maars.
+Along the way, you’ll pass stately castles, lush vineyards, green forests, and quiet villages, inviting you to pause and explore.

-Along the way, stop in Gillenfeld to enjoy a delicious lunch hosted by Sigrid and Leo Lenerz.
-At their simple cozy café, idyllically located in an old barn, they specialize in regional products from local producers.
-Later, ride back to Bernkastel, where you can try one of the local restaurants for dinner on your own.
+Stop in Gillenfeld to enjoy a delicious lunch hosted by Sigrid and Leo Lenerz at their cozy café, idyllically set in an old barn.
+They specialize in regional products sourced from local producers.
+Later, cycle back to Bernkastel, where you can relax before dinner on board.

 Today's Ride Choices